What is phonological awareness? And why does it matter?

 If you’ve never heard the term ‘phonological awareness’ before, it can sound pretty daunting.
 I certainly thought so when I first heard it and that was many years before I became a teacher.

-But, though the words might sound a bit technical, the concept itself is actually quite simple and, if you have a baby or young child, I think it’s quite a fascinating thing to learn about.
+But, though the words might sound a bit technical, the concept itself is actually quite simple and, if you have a baby or young child, it’s a fascinating thing to learn about.

 But why is phonological awareness important?

 Phonological awareness is important because many, many research studies over the years have shown that it’s a critical skill for children to have before they start learning to read.
 In fact, phonological awareness in the pre-school years is the best predictor we have of children’s later reading and spelling success (Konza, 2011; Dunst, Meter & Hamby, 2011).

 But there are many misconceptions around phonological awareness, even among teachers and academics.
 These misconceptions often lead parents and teachers to think that they should be explicitly teaching phonological awareness to children.

 It’s important to know that most children don’t need to have phonological awareness actually taught to them.
 In children who are developing normally and whose home lives are not seriously disadvantaged or unsafe, phonological awareness will develop naturally and easily as a result of the activities and conversations children have with the caring adults in their lives.